vapor-ware/synse-server/proposals/v3/sdk.md

 See: [Default Plugin Path](server.md#default-plugin-path)

 ### Expose additional data for device info
-For the `/info` endpoint, we will provide details on what actions a device supports for writing.
+Synse's `/info` endpoint will provide details on what actions a device supports for writing.
 This will be surfaced through the grpc api.
 The SDK needs a way of defining these in such a manner that the data can be passed up to Synse Server.